Breathlessness is common during pregnancy, particularly in the third trimester (weeks 27 to 40).

 - vomiting

-- swelling of your hands, feet, ankles, face and/or neck
+- swelling of your hands, feet, ankles, face or neck

 Pulmonary embolism

 This is a life-threatening condition.
-Pulmonary embolism happens when a deep vein thrombosis (DVT) or clot in a vein of your lower leg moves to your lungs.
+Pulmonary embolism happens when a clot in your leg called deep vein thrombosis (DVT) moves to your lungs.

 Asthma

-If you have a cough that lasts more than 2 to 3 days always see your GP.
-Simple infections make you sicker in pregnancy than they normally would.
+If you have a cough that lasts more than 2 to 3 days always contact your GP.
+Simple infections can be more serious during pregnancy.